No, You Won't Catch The New Coronavirus Via Packages Or Mail From China

 Almost certainly no, according to the Centers for Disease Control and Prevention.

-"Because of poor survivability of these coronaviruses on surfaces, there is likely very low risk of spread from products or packaging that are shipped over a period of days or weeks at ambient temperatures," the CDC concludes in its Q & A.
+"Because of poor survivability of these coronaviruses on surfaces, there is likely very low risk of spread from products or packaging that are shipped over a period of days or weeks at ambient temperatures," the CDC concludes in its Q&A.

 Infectious disease specialists we spoke with were even more definitive.